Definition

 Global definition

-A property (formerly known as dimension) is a qualitative value that can be associated to an event.
+A property is a qualitative value that can be associated to an event.
 For instance, loading a product page, you can find the name of the product displayed as a property.
 This property is associated to your organisation and will be fed commonly by all sites listed in it.

 Criteria